Visual Enhanced Depth Scaling for Multimodal Latent Reasoning: Method

-The router network dynamically determines whether to apply depth scaling based on the current contextual representations in a data-driven manner.
-Tokens identified as critical are iteratively processed through the transformation function for $d$ additional refinement steps, while non-critical tokens retain their prior representations to preserve computational efficiency.
-Finally, we aggregate the depth-wise refined representation with step-aware positional encoding to form the final hidden state incrementally:
+For notational brevity, we omit the layer index $l$ and reasoning step $t$, denoting refinement depth by $d$ (e.g., $\mathbf{s}^{(l,t)} \to \mathbf{s}^{(d)}$).
+Let $\mathbf{h}^{(0)}_{i}$ denote the initial hidden state of token $i$, and $\mathbf{m}^{(d)}$ the attention mask at step $d$.
+A router network dynamically selects a critical token subset $T_{\alpha}(\mathbf{s}^{(d)})$ based on importance scores, acting as a binary gate.
+Consequently, the transformation $f(\cdot)$ is applied exclusively to tokens $i \in T_{\alpha}(\mathbf{s}^{(d)})$ for $d$ refinement steps, while non-critical tokens retain their prior states to ensure efficiency.
+Finally, we aggregate the refined representations with step-aware positional encodings to incrementally form the final hidden state:

-This adaptive scaling strategy effectively allocates deeper reasoning pathways to critical tokens, enabling the model to capture complex visual contexts and facilitate more profound reasoning capabilities.
+This adaptive strategy allocates deeper reasoning pathways to critical tokens, enabling the model to capture complex visual contexts and facilitate more profound reasoning capabilities.
+We further provide a theoretical analysis demonstrating that, under mild assumptions, our design achieves a tighter generalization bound (see \textbf{Appendix}). \begin{theorem}[Generalization Analysis of Token-wise Depth Scaling] \itshape Let $\mathcal{T}_{\text{std}}$ denote the standard $L$-layer Transformer with total parameter count $W_{\text{std}} = \Theta(Ld^2)$.
+Let $\mathcal{T}_{\text{topk}}$ denote the token-wise depth scaling variant with Top-K selection, having total parameter count $W_{\text{topk}} = W_{\text{std}} + Md = W_{\text{std}}(1 + O(1/d))$, where $M = \lceil L/2 \rceil$ is the number of modified layers.
+Under \textit{Assumptions~\ref{ass:weight-bounded}--\ref{ass:regularity}}, with probability at least $1-\delta$, the population risk satisfies:

+where $\delta_0 > 0$ is the minimal improvement from single-layer iteration, $K = \rho n$ is the selection number, $\eta_{\text{eff}}$ is the effective selection rate, $d$ is the hidden dimension, and $N$ is the number of training samples. \end{theorem}